Perl-Apollo/Corinna/rfc/attributes.md

 ```

 `:common` fields with defaults will be initialized at compile time, while
-all instance modifiers will be initialized at object construction.
+all instance attributes will be initialized at object construction.

 ## 6.2.2 Field Destruction
 When an instance goes out of scope, instance fields will be destroyed in
 reverse order of declaration.
 When a class goes out of scope (currently only
 in global destruction), the same is true for class fields.

-## 6.2.3 Field Modifiers
+## 6.2.3 Field Attributes
-The modifiers we support for the MVP are as follows.
+The attributes we support for the MVP are as follows.
 Only variables declared
-with `field` may take modifiers.
+with `field` may take attributes.
 Note that while we allow `field` variables to
 be something _other_ than a scalar, those other fields can only use the
-`:common` modifier.
+`:common` attribute.

 ### 6.2.3.1 `:param(optional_identifier)`
 This value for this field _may_ be passed in the constructor.
 If there is no